japanistry.com

 1. The Direct Object of an Action

-We’ve seen the below sentence structure when we looked at verb conjugations—the topic of the sentence coupled with a verb.
+We’ve seen the sentence structure below when we looked at verb conjugations—the topic of the sentence coupled with a verb.

 I will eat.